 The most commonly used command for flow control is IF.
 It works very logically.
-If the respondent is a "male"?
-Ask them about shaving cream.
-If the respondent is a "female"?
-Ask them about tampons.
+If the respondent is younger than 18 you do not ask questions about beer.
 You can place IF on questions, to make sure they are only show to the right people.
 Our previous example about car ownership, will then look like this.